miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

 	- difficulty is in HexString format, a Block is valid if hash(Block) <= difficulty
-	- nonces used for mining are also hexString of length 8 byte (16 hex values) -this gives a range of 2^(64) possible blocks with the exact same configuration
+	- nonces used for mining are also hexString of length 8 byte (16 hex values) -this gives a range of 2^(64) possible blocks with the exact same configuration -difficulty adjustment needs to be synchronized, so there should be one point in time each day/week/lunar/month where all nodes reach consensus on the new difficulty

 - database:
 	- everything is stored in /repo_root/.data/